-In the grand scheme of things our contributions are small, but we can, and have, made a difference to the lives of thousands.
-Join us so you can say, like that little girl, when asked if we really made a difference:
+In the grand scheme of things, our contributions may seem small but we've made a difference to the lives of thousands.